Get Started With Private Lessons Today!

-With 17 newly built or remodeled state-of-the-art private studios in our lower level, Cameron's Music has teachers on staff for flute, clarinet, saxophone, oboe, trumpet, trombone, baritone, eupohonium, tuba, French horn, violin, cello, bass, piano, guitar and voice.
+With 17 newly built or remodeled state-of-the-art private studios, Cameron's Music has teachers on staff for flute, clarinet, saxophone, oboe, trumpet, trombone, baritone, eupohonium, tuba, French horn, violin, cello, bass, piano, guitar and voice.
 Most of our teachers have college degrees specializing in their instrument of choice and/or music education; all of our teachers have years of playing and teaching experience.
 Our teachers are available to instruct beginners, experienced players, young children, older musicians and everything in between.

 Lee Kurche brings over twenty years experience as a music educator and music therapist to Cameron's.
 She holds a Bachelor of Music Education with honors from the University of Western Ontario and a Bachelor of Music in Music Therapy degree from M.S.U.
 She has been a private music teacher and school music educator in the area for many years and has also served as a music therapist and run several music camps.
 She offers recitals through the year and also teaches voice at Cameron's.